Mercury (element): Sediment contamination

 Sediments within large urban-industrial estuaries act as an important sink for point source and diffuse mercury pollution within catchments.
-A 2015 study of foreshore sediments from the Thames estuary measured total mercury at 0.01 to 12.07 mg/kg with mean of 2.10 mg/kg and median of 0.85 mg/kg (n=351).
+A 2015 study of foreshore sediments from the Thames estuary measured total mercury at 0.01 to 12.07 mg/kg with mean of 2.10 mg/kg and median of 0.85 mg/kg (n = 351).
 The highest mercury concentrations were shown to occur in and around the city of London in association with fine grain muds and high total organic carbon content.
-The strong affinity of mercury for carbon rich sediments has also been observed in salt marsh sediments of the River Mersey mean of 2 mg/kg up to 5 mg/kg.
-These concentrations are far higher than those shown in salt marsh river creek sediments of New Jersey and mangroves of Southern China which exhibit low mercury concentrations of about 0.2 mg/kg.
+The strong affinity of mercury for carbon rich sediments has also been observed in salt marsh sediments of the River Mersey, with a mean concentration of 2 mg/kg, up to 5 mg/kg.
+These concentrations are far higher than those in the salt marsh river creek sediments of New Jersey and mangroves of Southern China, which exhibit low mercury concentrations of about 0.2 mg/kg.

 Occupational exposure

 Due to the health effects of mercury exposure, industrial and commercial uses are regulated in many countries.
-The World Health Organization, OSHA, and NIOSH all treat mercury as an occupational hazard, and have established specific occupational exposure limits.
+The World Health Organization, OSHA, and NIOSH all treat mercury as an occupational hazard; both OSHA and NIOSH, among other regulatory agencies, have established specific occupational exposure limits on the element and its derivative compounds in liquid and vapor form.
 Environmental releases and disposal of mercury are regulated in the U.S. primarily by the United States Environmental Protection Agency.

 Fish

 Fish and shellfish have a natural tendency to concentrate mercury in their bodies, often in the form of methylmercury, a highly toxic organic compound of mercury.
 Species of fish that are high on the food chain, such as shark, swordfish, king mackerel, bluefin tuna, albacore tuna, and tilefish contain higher concentrations of mercury than others.
 Because mercury and methylmercury are fat soluble, they primarily accumulate in the viscera, although they are also found throughout the muscle tissue.
 Mercury presence in fish muscles can be studied using non-lethal muscle biopsies.
 Mercury present in prey fish accumulates in the predator that consumes them.
 Since fish are less efficient at depurating than accumulating methylmercury, methylmercury concentrations in the fish tissue increase over time.
 Thus species that are high on the food chain amass body burdens of mercury that can be ten times higher than the species they consume.
 This process is called biomagnification.
 Mercury poisoning happened this way in Minamata, Japan, now called Minamata disease.

+In the Lower Amazon, mercury contamination in fish is driven by anthropogenic activities such as gold mining and deforestation, which release mercury into aquatic ecosystems.
+Studies report mercury concentrations in fish muscle tissue ranging from 0.01 to 0.67 μg/g, with carnivorous species like Plagioscion squamosissimus showing higher levels due to biomagnification, sometimes exceeding the World Health Organization's safety threshold of 0.5 μg/g.
+Local communities relying on fish as a dietary staple face potential health risks from mercury exposure.
+Mercury levels in aquatic species, including fish and shrimp (Macrobrachium amazonicum), indicate broader environmental contamination, particularly near mining areas.